genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ### View Source

-Next you are going to specify the input to the View, the View Source, by selecting a logical file and logical record.
+Next you are going to specify the input to the view, the view source, by selecting a logical file and logical record.
 You will use metadata already defined as part of the Demo.

 6. Change to the View Editor screen
 7. Select **Edit** > **Add View Source**